aftergracepoint1/aftergracepoint.github.io/how-gracepoint-operates.md

 Ironically, in an interview posted on [Gracepoint Under The Hood](https://www.gracepointonline.org/church-culture-and-practices){:target="_blank"}, Pastor Ed claims his ministry is "very organic" and "there’s no formula."

 Even more ironically, Gracepoint leadership, as much as it prides itself in its strong stances and boundaries, isn't above breaking a few rules itself.
 During the start of COVID-19 when testing was scarce, Gracepoint handed out these [COVID-19 test requisition forms](https://i.imgur.com/DbqKVKI.jpg) to its members.
-Interestingly, they were signed by an orthopedist, and the email was linked to Steve Suh (a Gracepoint ministry lead, not a doctor), and the "primary practice" address was 1275 Harbor Bay Parkway, which is Gracepoint's HQ.
+Interestingly, they were signed by an *orthopedist*, and the email was linked to Steve Suh (one of the top Gracepoint ministry leaders, not a doctor), and the "primary practice" address was 1275 Harbor Bay Parkway, which is Gracepoint's HQ.
 "Everything is permissible" indeed.

 ### How Gracepoint Views Outsiders